Colourful socks small

 Some hikers, however, choose to wear two pairs of socks for that extra warmth that’s needed when hiking in extremely cold climates.
 This is particularly important in the maintenance of body temperature and the prevention of frostbite in freezing conditions.

 Aside from the above reasons for choosing to wear two pairs of socks, it all comes down to personal preference.
 But ensure you have got a few pairs to swap when doing a multi-day hike.
-If you however are prone to blisters, want that extra warmth or are doing a longer hike then I would recommend two pairs.
+If you however are prone to blisters, want that extra warmth or are doing a longer hike, then two pairs are recommended.

 What are bamboo socks and are they good for hiking?